diddlesnaps/snapcraft-utils-library/docs/lib/wayland-gtk-theming.rst

 Usage with sc-jsonnet
 =====================

 Applying the utility with sc-jsonnet is the easiest method.
-To use, simply import the library and add `wayland_gtk_theming.apply()` to your `snapcraft` tag.
+To use, simply import the library and add `wayland_gtk_theming()` to your `snapcraft` tag.
 The following code shows a trivial example of using it:

 .. literalinclude:: ../../examples/wayland-gtk-theming/snapcraft.jsonnet
     :language: jsonnet